-Severe weather can impact our operations.
-In the northern climates where we operate, and to a lesser extent the southern climates as well, severe winters can slow our productivity on construction projects, which shifts revenue and gross profit recognition to a later period.
-Our maintenance operations may also be impacted by mild or severe weather.
-Mild weather tends to reduce demand for our maintenance services, whereas severe weather may increase the demand for our maintenance and spot services.
-Our operations also experience mild cyclicality, as building owners typically work through maintenance and capital projects at an increased level during the third and fourth calendar quarters of each year.
+Severe weather can impact the Company's operations.
+In the northern climates where it operates, and to a lesser extent the southern climates as well, severe winters can slow the Company's productivity on construction projects, which shifts revenue and gross profit recognition to a later period.
+The Company's maintenance operations may also be impacted by mild or severe weather.
+Mild weather tends to reduce demand for its maintenance services, whereas severe weather may increase the demand for its maintenance and spot services.
+The Company's operations also experience mild cyclicality, as building owners typically work through maintenance and capital projects at an increased level during the third and fourth calendar quarters of each year.